What is Napa Green?

 I’ve been at this for 30 years and this is the best, most well-thought-out program I’ve ever seen.”

 – Yvon Chouinard, Environmentalist and Founder of Patagonia®

 The Napa Green Certified Land program is a third-party certified, voluntary program for Napa County vintners and grape growers that seeks to restore, protect and enhance the regional watershed.
 The program includes not only farmed or vineyard land, but also non-farmed and wild land, roadways, stream banks, drainages, and more within a specific property.

 Plan details are unique to each owner’s property and include restoration of wildlife habitat, healthy riparian environments and more in concert with sustainable agriculture practices.
-Approximately 57,000 acres are currently enrolled in the program and more than 32,000 acres are certified, with thousands more about to receive official certification.
+More than 61,000 acres are currently enrolled in the program and nearly 35,000 acres are certified, with thousands more about to receive official certification.
 A majority (90%) of the Napa River watershed is in private ownership making this public/private partnership, Napa Green, vital to our community.

 The certification is in partnership with Fish Friendly Farming, National Marine Fisheries Service, the Napa County Department of Agriculture’s Department of Pesticide Regulation, and the Regional Water Quality Control Board, among others.

 Napa Green Certified Winery